Rashmi-Bansal35/Java-Practice-Questions/README.md

 ## How to Use

-- Browse the questions in the `Java-Practice-Question/` folder.
+- Browse the files in the `Java-Practice-Question/` folder.
-- Try solving them on your own.
+- Try solving the questions on your own.
 - Use and modify the code as needed for practice.

 ## My Goals